-To find the best credit card for your business, ask yourself the following questions:
+To find the best Chase business credit card, ask yourself the following questions:

 - How much money do you usually spend?
-Businesses that spend up to $25,000 per year — mostly on categories such as office supplies, gas, dining and Internet, cable and phone services — could find the Ink Business Cash℠ Credit Card to be a great choice.
+Businesses that spend up to $25,000 per year — mostly on categories such as office supply stores, gas stations, dining and Internet, cable and phone services — could find the Ink Business Cash℠ Credit Card to be a great choice.
 Businesses that spend more than $25,000 per year may find the Ink Business Unlimited℠ Credit Card to be more useful, as you’ll earn unlimited 1.5% cash back on all purchases.
-And for businesses that spend up to $150,000 or more per year, the Ink Business Preferred℠ Credit Card may be the best choice.
+And for businesses that spend up to $150,000 or more per year, the Ink Business Preferred® Credit Card may be the best choice.

 Why choose a Chase business credit card?

 Chase business credit cards still come with a variety of travel coverage perks.
 Such perks are becoming more difficult to come by as issuers look to cut costs by trimming back on underused features.

 - Travel insurance.
 In case your trip is canceled or delayed, you can get reimbursed up to $5,000 for prepaid nonrefundable expenses.

 - Car rental insurance.
 Your rental car is insured against collision damage or theft.